amanbisen11111-creator/Text_comment_analysis_Nykaa/README.md

-# 🧠 Nykaa Text Analysis Project
+# 🧠 Nykaa Text Analysis

 ## 📘 Overview
-This project performs **text analysis on customer reviews** from the **Nykaa app** to understand user opinions, identify key sentiments, and discover common keywords that influence customer satisfaction.
+This project performs **text analysis on customer reviews** from the **Nykaa instagram page** to understand user opinions, identify key sentiments, and discover common keywords that influence customer satisfaction.

 Using **Natural Language Processing (NLP)** and **Python**, the notebook cleans, processes, and analyzes review text data to generate meaningful insights that can help businesses make data-driven decisions.